tmciver/functional-php/readme.md

 // $l = LinkedList('apples', 'oranges', 'bananas');
 ```

-You can also easily create a range of values:
+You can also easily create a range of values.
+This works exactly the same as the standard library function [range](http://php.net/manual/en/function.range.php).

 ```php
 $l = $listFactory->range('a', 'f', 2);